logicalclocks/machine-learning-api/docs/integrations/setup.md

 ## External Python environment (Local)

-Connecting to the Model Registry & Serving from any Python environment, such as your local environment, requires setting up a Model Registry & Serving API Key and installing the HSML Python client library.
-The [Python integration guide](integrations/python.md) explains step by step how to connect to the Model Registry & Serving from any Python environment.
+Connecting to the Model Management (Registry and Serving) from any Python environment, such as your local environment, requires setting up a Model Management API Key and installing the HSML Python client library.
+The [Python integration guide](integrations/python.md) explains step by step how to connect to the Model Management from any Python environment.